-The GED® Test: Success in College and Careers
+The GED® Test: College & Career Success

 Recently, a student wrote on a GED test message board: "I was told over and over again when I was growing up that I am stupid and don't amount to anything."
 This student's brother says that only losers get a GED certificate, and that if she wasn't a loser, she would have finished high school.